-Iatrogenic ureteric injuries are uncommon, but when they do occur, they can have devastating consequences depending on the extent and mode of injury.
-Ureteric injuries are encountered following gynecological surgery, namely hysterectomy (vaginal and abdominal), colorectal surgery, namely lower anterior resection and abdomino-perineal resection and urological surgery.
-Most common site of injury is the distal ureter.
-In our case, the injury was extensive and there was loss of approximately two thirds of the ureteric length.
-This rendered most repair approaches unsuitable and only ileal interposition or auto-transplantation would have been applicable.
-These 2 options would have had a high chance of failure if performed given the hostile surgical field and hemodynamic instability at the time of injury.
+(namely lower anterior resection and abdomino-perineal resection), and urological surgery.
+The most common site of injury is the distal ureter.2 In our case, the injury was extensive and there was loss of approximately two-thirds of the ureteric length.
+This rendered most repair approaches unsuitable, and only ileal interposition or autotransplantation would have been applicable.
+These two options would have had a high chance of failure if performed, given the hostile surgical field and hemodynamic instability at the time of injury.
 Therefore, a temporizing nephrostomy was inserted with view of repairing the ureter later, but given the poor prognosis of the patient at the time, the decision was made to insert a subcutaneous pyelovesical bypass device to bypass the hostile pelvis.

-Since the advent of pyelovesical bypass devices in the late nineties, they have been used exclusively to palliate patients with terminal malignancies or to salvage renal transplants that failed open or endoscopic repair of uretero-neo-vesical strictures.
-Early results from Europe and Canada have shown excellent outcomes in both quality of life and graft salvage rates .
-However, reports of complications increased with longer follow-up.
-In this particular case, the original intent was to address the patient's quality of life (colostomy and nephrostomy) as her prognosis was poor with metastatic uterine sarcoma.
-However, she did not have any recurrence of her metastatic sarcoma after lung resection and presented with recurrent UTIs leading to recurrent encrustations of her pyelovesical bypass graft.
-These encrustations were managed successfully with ureteroscopy and Holmium laser lithotripsy.
-Previous attempts have failed ureteroscopic management of Detour encrustations.
-This case demonstrates the feasibility of flexible ureteroscopy and Holmium laser lithotripsy of encrustations since there were no kinks in the Detour device.
+Since the advent of pyelovesical bypass devices in the late 90s, they have been used exclusively to palliate patients with terminal malignancies or to salvage renal transplants that failed open or endoscopic repair of uretero-neo-vesical strictures.^{3,4} Early results from Europe and Canada have shown excellent outcomes in both quality of life and graft salvage rates.^{5,6} However, reports of complications increased with longer followup.^{7,8} In this particular case, the original intent was to address the patient's quality of life (colostomy and nephrostomy), as her prognosis was poor with metastatic uterine sarcoma.
+However, she did not have any recurrence of her metastatic sarcoma after lung resection and presented with recurrent UTIs, leading to recurrent encrustations of her pyelovesical bypass graft.
+These encrustations were managed successfully with ureteroscopy and holmium laser lithotripsy.
+Previous attempts have failed ureteroscopic management of Detour encrustations.9 This case demonstrates the feasibility of flexible ureteroscopy and holmium laser lithotripsy of encrustations since there were no kinks in the Detour device.

 In conclusion, pyelovesical devices should be reserved as a last resort option to palliate patients with chronic nephrostomies.
 In addition, patients should be advised of the long-term risks of recurrent infections and encrustations.
-Should encrustations occur, these could be successfully managed with flexible ureteroscopy and Holmium laser lithotripsy as long as there are no kinks in the device.
+Should encrustations occur, these could be successfully managed with flexible ureteroscopy and holmium laser lithotripsy as long as there are no kinks in the device.